-In response to the COVID-19 Global Pandemic, the City has qualified and been approved for \$2,335,000,000 in Federal CARES Act funding passed through the Commonwealth of Kentucky's Department for Local Government.
-This funding has been designated to reimburse the City for payroll expenses for public safety employees during the pandemic.
-The City has recognized these funds as other financial resources and as an accounts receivable at June 30, 2020.
+In response to the COVID-19 Global Pandemic, the City has qualified and been approved for \$743,006 in Federal CARES Act funding passed through the Commonwealth of Kentucky's Department for Local Government.
+This funding were designated to reimburse the City for payroll expenses for public safety employees during the pandemic.
+The City has recognized these funds as other financial resources at June 30, 2021.